zynga/zynga-hhvm-phpunit/README.md

 1. Collapsed all of the HHVM driver code to be within the "HHVM" driver, in preparation for supporting the newer debuggers available.

 # TODO
+1. SebastianBergmann\TokenStream\Token\StreamMethodStructure->methodSignature isn't working correctly, needs fixing.
+Might be only multi-line function signatures that are broken - TBD.
 1. PHP_Token_Function: Needs a verification that it handles marking a multi-line abastract function definition as non-executable.
+1. LineToTokens should be moved into stream functionality.

 # History